 - The end customer buys a product from a shop, but the product is shipped by the dropshipping provider.

-- The shop owner sells products through marketing and customer service, but does not handle the products.
+- The shop owner sells products through marketing and customer service but does not handle the products.

 - The dropshipping provider packages and ships the product directly to the end customer.